pacak/bpaf/docs/data/combinatoric_api/_23_req_flag.md

 ```

-And `bpaf` itself handles the case where both values are present - in this scenario parser
+And `bpaf` itself handles the case where both values are present - in this scenario both
-produces just one value so both parsers can't both succeed.
+parsers can succeed, but in the alternative combination only one parser gets to consume its
+arguments.
+Since combined parser runs only once (there's no [`Parser::many`] or
+[`Parser::some`]) present) - only one value is consumed.
+One of the requirements for parsing to
+succeed - all the items from the command line must be consumed by something.

 ```run,id:3
 --yes --no